🔌 Antitone Galois connection#

 (_T

-)) – The element whose equivalences are requested- Returns:
+)) – The element for which equivalence elements are requested- Returns:

-An iterator over the equivalence elements of element
+An iterator over the equivalence elements of the element

 - Return type: